geo2004/GeolocationForm-v2/README.md

 # GeolocationForm-v2
-# This repositori is an update to my previous [Geolocation Form](https://github.com/geo2004/GeolocationForm).
+# This repository is an update to my previous [Geolocation Form](https://github.com/geo2004/GeolocationForm).

 HTML Form in this code is further improved by adding **capability to upload files in certain Google Drive Folder**.